 Once lung cancer is diagnosed and the type of lung cancer is identified, your doctor needs to determine where cancer is located in your body.
 This information is required to determine the stage of your cancer.

-It is important to know about your stage of lung cancer as this will help you and your doctor plan the best treatment path for you.
+It is important to know your stage of lung cancer as this will indicate to your doctor what are the recommended best treatment options for you.

-An internationally agreed staging system called “TNM” staging is followed in lung cancer.
-Both non-small cell lung cancer and small cell lung cancer are staged using the TNM staging system, though treatment decisions for small cell lung cancer are also based on its classification of limited or extensive stage (see below, Staging of small cell lung cancer).
+An internationally agreed staging system called “TNM” staging is used forlung cancer.
+Both non-small cell lung cancer and small cell lung cancer are staged using the TNM staging system.

 The descriptors of the TNM staging system are:

-T stands for TUMOUR — and indicates where the primary tumour is located and how big it is.
+T stands for TUMOUR — and indicates the size of the tumour and the depth of any tumour invasion into the lung.

-N stands for NODES — and indicates whether the cancer has spread to lymph nodes and where the affected lymph nodes are located.
+N stands for NODES — indicates if the tumour has spread to nearby lymph nodes.

-M stands for METASTASIS — and indicates whether the cancer has spread beyond the lung to the other lung structures such as the pleura or to other parts of the body.
+M stands for METASTASIS — and indicates whether the cancer has spread to other parts of the body..